 - Recommendations from opposing counsel and from your own attorney.

 What to Expect at a Bail Hearing in Howard County

 The purpose of the bail review is to determine whether or not the bail set in your case is appropriate, if you should be incarcerated, or if you ought to be released on your own recognizance.
 Your attorney will have already reviewed the charging documents with you, and discussed a plan of attack.

 It is not the time to debate the merits of the case, although your attorney may argue that there was no probable cause for your arrest in the first place.
 If the judge determines otherwise, several other important decisions will be made regarding the progression of your case.

 If you have been accused of a felony that cannot be heard in District Court, you may opt to have a preliminary hearing, which your attorney must request within just ten days of your appearance before a commissioner.
 At a preliminary hearing, your attorney will drill state witnesses to determine what evidence has been accumulated against you, and will again have the opportunity to argue that there is no probable cause and the charges should be dropped.
 If probable cause is determined, the case will then be moved to the appropriate court.
 Depending on the situation, you may need to determine, in consultation with your lawyer, whether you’d be better off with a judge or a jury trial.

 Your Future is at Stake

 At the Law Offices of Todd K. Mohink, PA, we recognize just how serious the consequences can be for our clients.
 That’s why we work tirelessly to ensure the best possible outcomes, starting with your initial contact with the criminal justice system.
-For a confidential consultation, contact our Columbia bail hearings lawyers today at 410-964-0050.
+For a confidential consultation, contact our Howard County bail hearings lawyers today at 410-964-0050.